“Sorry, I don’t understand.” Mrs. Wu said slowly and loudly.

 The only reason he agreed to let her follow him was the sounds of police sirens that reminded him that he had just kicked four guys’ asses in an alley and threatened one with a knife.
 Weiss claimed to know why he was suddenly able to move like he was in a Kung Fu film.
 The two of them had been talking for a couple of hours, and he finally decided to ask her once more what he had asked on the bus.

 “So what exactly is a ger-gory?”
-He asked.
+He asked as he struggled to finally get the door to his apartment opened.

 “Well, first, it’s pronounced gri-gawr-ee.
 Secondly, it means that you are different than other people.
 You have special gifts.”
 Weiss said, matter-of-factly, before taking a deep breath.
-“You are to serve as a guardian of the Earth as well as my home world, Araphel.”
+She followed him into the small one-room condo he called home.
+“You are to serve as a guardian of the Earth as well as my homeworld, Araphel,” Weiss continued.

 “A guardian, like a soldier or something?”
 Jesse spat out in disbelief.